 Here’s what we had discovered during our Quezon – Laguna trip:

 This majestic waterfall is located in Barangay San Salvador in Laguna.
 There are 2 ways to reach it, one is by an hour trek in a more forgiving and easier path.
 Unfortunately, this path is usually muddy during the rainy season so it’s best to avoid it.
-The second is the 30 minutes steep, uneven, “oh my goodness why I brought so many things I could have left it in the van” path.
+The second is the 30 minutes steep, uneven, “oh my goodness why I bought so many things I could have left it in the van” path.
 A good amount of stretching is strongly recommended.
 My legs were starting to quiver on every step.
 I looked at our guide with a tad of envy as he navigated casually along the way.

 Hulugan falls has a bewitching aura complete with its avatar-esque tree.
 It was definitely worth the workout!
 Ask the locals if it’s the best waterfalls in the province and their response is a resounding yes, brimming with pride.